 Students should treat the exception to policy request process seriously.
-It is important to prepare a concise personal statement explaining the details of which exception to policy is being requested and what circumstances warrant such a request.
+It is important to prepare a concise personal statement.
+Personal statements should be as specific as possible, including (1) what type of exception you need, (2) why you need this exception, and (3) what circumstances led you to need this exception to policy.
 If appropriate, students should have time management plans and graduation plans approved by an advisor ready to submit.
-Please be prepared to provide supporting documentation that may substantiate the events that have affected your academic performance.
+Be prepared to provide supporting documentation that may substantiate the events that have affected your academic performance.
 Think carefully and realistically about changes that can be implemented to support your success.

 Yes.
-An academic advisor will be able to guide students through the process as well as discussing alternatives/options in cases where exception to policy requests are not supported.
+An academic advisor will be able to guide students through the process and can discuss alternatives/options in cases where exception to policy requests are not supported.

 No. Contact information for the committee is not provided in order to maintain the integrity of the process and to minimize biases and/or external pressure in decision making.
 Committee members have access to all information submitted with exception to policy requests in order to make informed decisions.
 Therefore, it is important that all pertinent information about the issues affecting your academic performance is included in your exception to policy request.